Have you ever made cheese before? What about yogurt, kefir, or buttermilk?

 So if you like horseradish too, then why not make it from whey?
 You can follow this recipe.

 When it is Thanksgiving and the turkey is coming out of the freezer, you might be looking for a different way to brine it.

 Well, instead of doing the same brine you do every year, try brining it in whey.
 Who knows?
 These uses for whey could become your new favorite way to brine your turkeys.

 Whey can be turned into caramel.
 Who would’ve ever really thought that?

 So you’ll just need to add some salt and sugar to it, and you should have a pretty tasty caramel treat.

 And that is the end of ‘The Tour of Whey.’
-You can now have over 40 unique possibilities of things to do with your leftover whey!
+You can now have over 40 unique uses for whey for your leftover whey!

-Hopefully, you are now inspired and can find a few go-to ideas the next time you are being overrun with whey in your kitchen.
+Hopefully, you are now inspired and can find a few go-to uses for whey the next time you are being overrun with whey in your kitchen.